akitorahayashi/riverpod-practice/README.md

 ## Overview
-an app using Riverpod for managing information about a manager and employees.
+An app using Riverpod for managing information about a manager and employees.